Rules and laws around subtitles in UK medias

 Equality Act of 2010 (EQA) is Great Britain’s landmark anti-discrimination law, comparable to the US’s Americans with Disabilities Act (ADA).

 It condensed and replaced over 116 anti-discrimination laws into one document that protects individuals’ civil rights regardless of gender, sex, age, religion, political affiliation, disability, marital status, or sexual orientation.
-Employers are required to make “reasonable adjustments” to accommodate people with
+Employers are required to make “reasonable adjustments” to accommodate people with disabilities.
+Accessibility requirements extend to public entities and universities, as well.

 The Equality and Human Rights Commission of Great Britain published a comprehensive guide that clarify; requirements of employers, service providers, and institutes of higher education to accommodate people with disabilities.